async-graphql/async-graphql/docs/en/src/apollo_federation.md

 - The `inaccessible` directive is used to indicate that a location in the schema cannot be queried at the supergraph level, but can still be queried at the subgraph level.

+- The `override` directive is used to indicate that a field is now to be resolved by the current subgraph instead of the named subgraph.

 ## Entity lookup function

 ```rust